SOFAGasBuddy/SOFAGasBuddy/privacy.md

 # How do we learn information about you?

-You give it to us directly.
-Is it necessary for the app to function.
+Technically "we" never get access to your PII.
+It is stored on your device and it is necessary for the app to function.

 # What do we do with your information once we have it?
 How do we store and protect your personal information?